franklinr/homeAssistantJapan/EchonetliteMQTT/readme.md

-# Connecting Panasonic distribution board to Home Assistant
+## Monitoring an air conditioner through a distribution board using echonetlite and MQTT.

 Many smart devices in Japan use echonetlite to send their information to devices that aggregate that information.
 To import this data into HA, we setup a MQTT server that will collect echonetlite data and publish it.
 Then HA can read this server and import that data into HA.
-Here I will show to connect a channel from my air conditioner to home assistant, so that I can monitor when the air conditioner is on.
+Here I will show to connect a channel from my air conditioner in my distribution board to home assistant, so that I can monitor when the air conditioner is on.

 ![Dashboard](https://github.com/franklinr/homeAssistantJapan/blob/57bfbd12f37f9a588ebf6e8ff24417e4a017e4e9/EchonetliteMQTT/distboard.JPG)